sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 }
 ```

-If you only want to support desktop, that's all you have to do!
-In the next tutorial we'll actually start using wgpu!
+If you only want to support desktops, that's all you have to do!
+In the next tutorial, we'll start using wgpu!

 ## Added support for the web

 If I go through this tutorial about WebGPU and never talk about using it on the web, then I'd hardly call this tutorial complete.
 Fortunately getting a wgpu application running in a browser is not too difficult once you get things set up.

-Lets start with the changes we need to make to are `Cargo.toml`:
+Let's start with the changes we need to make to are `Cargo.toml`:

 ```toml
 [lib]
 crate-type = ["cdylib", "rlib"]
 ```

 These lines tell cargo that we want to allow our crate to build a native Rust static library (rlib) and a C/C++ compatible library (cdylib).
-We need the rlib if we want to run wgpu in a desktop environment.
-We need the cdylib to create the Web Assembly that browser will actually run.
+We need rlib if we want to run wgpu in a desktop environment.
+We need cdylib to create the Web Assembly that the browser will run.

 <div class="note">

 ## Web Assembly

-Web Assembly ie WASM, is a binary format supported by most modern browsers that allows lower level languages such as Rust to run on a web page.
+Web Assembly i.e. WASM, is a binary format supported by most modern browsers that allows lower-level languages such as Rust to run on a web page.
 This allows us to right the bulk of our application in Rust and use a few lines of Javascript to get it running in a web browser.

 </div>

-Now all we need are some more dependencies that are specific to running in WASM:
+Now, all we need are some more dependencies that are specific to running in WASM:

 ```toml
 [dependencies]